Plastic never goes away.

 Plastic piles up in the environment.

-Americans discard more than 30 million tons of plastic a year.
-Only 8 percent of that gets recycled.
-The rest ends up in landfills, is incinerated, or becomes the invasive species known as 'litter.'
+Americans alone discard more than 30 million tons of plastic a year; only 8 percent of it gets recycled.
+The rest ends up in landfills or becomes 'litter', and a small portion is incinerated.

 Plastic poisons our food chain.